Who We Are

 Here are just a few examples of the resources we provide:

-- Every 3 years we sponsor a 3-day family conference that brings together patients, families, care providers, and physicians in an informal setting for networking, learning and fun.
-In June 2014 we expect 150+ people to gather for our 6th International Symposium to be hosted in the Washington DC area for the first time.
+- Every 2 years we sponsor a 3-day family conference that brings together patients, families, care providers, and physicians in an informal setting for networking, learning and fun.
+In June 2016 we expect 150+ people to gather for our 7th International Symposium to be hosted in San Diego.

 - We publish educational materials such as ALGS in the Classroom and the ALGS and Me coloring book.
 We have distributed 100's of copies of the ALGS DVD (2nd Ed), co-produced with the Children's Hospital of Philadelphia and Digestive Care Inc., around the world.

 - Through our website we provide links to reliable medical information, an online forum, and current issues of our Links4Life newsletter.
 We also have a loyal following of 1700+ on Facebook, a presence on Twitter and Pinterest, and earned Great Nonprofits Top-Rated 2012 status.

 - Every year we host 2-3 regional events for families to meet, learn about ALGS and share experiences.
 In 2012 we served 20 families in Raleigh/Durham NC, Orlando FL, and Los Angeles CA, and in 2013 events are planned for Boston MA, Seattle WA and St. Louis MO.